 II Recommendation

-1. Upgrade the Indicator Export Group to Indicator Study Group, carry out research, summary and reporting regularly to form the complete and standardized work procedure.
+1. Seting up the Indicator Study Group, carry out research, summary and reporting regularly to form the complete and standardized work procedure.
 We propose that the indicator working mechanism should adopt the method of contribution input, which is widely considered a formal mechanism, to supplement the present expert forum and to gain a more in-depth, professional and detailed experience and advice on statistics data from different countries; we propose that the work document with ppt format should be replaced by a formal summary report to access and reference effectively by all the countries.
 In addition, BDT should take the majority of countries’ demands and benefits into consideration in the future work plan, the set-up of important topics and the approval of relative resolutions.

 2. Enhance the timeliness of IDI and to ensure that it matches ICT development.
 Consider the ICT development trend and the application convergence between different industries, we propose to optimize the indicator system further on the basis of the EGTI / EGH extra-ordinary meeting: